mrzool/mrzool.github.io/about/index.md

 # {{page.title}}

-Well-versed in screen typography, responsive/adaptive design, information architecture, UI/UX design, fluid layouts, and mobile optimization.
+Well-versed information architecture, mobile optimization, responsive/adaptive design, UI/UX design, gestaltung, screen typography, fluid layouts.

-Firm believer in the [principles of web design]({{site.url}}/principles "Principles of web design") and in the [Unix philosophy]({{site.url}}/unix "The Unix philosophy").
+Inspired by the [principles of web design]({{site.url}}/principles "Principles of web design") and by the [Unix philosophy]({{site.url}}/unix "The Unix philosophy").

 Working mainly with web and open-source technologies.